adityachhajer/LeetCode-may-challenge2020/readme.md

 Code available in : Python (I'll try to write in more languages.
 Open for contributers to add up to this repo.) ✌️

 <h1>Week-1</h1>

 1. First Bad version.<p>
 2. Jewels and Stones.<p>
 3. Ransome Note.<p>
 4. Number complement.<p>
-5. FirstUniqueCharacterinaString
+5. FirstUniqueCharacterinaString.<p>
+6. majority element.